TL;DR: Agile Failure Patterns — Why Agile is Simple and Complex at the Same Time

-- Agile processes are tempered with, e.g. the Scrum Product Owner role is reduced to a project manager role.
-Often this is done so by assigning the task of backlog ownership to a different entity at management level. ("Scrum" without a Product Owner actually makes a great Waterfall 2.0 process.)
+- Agile processes are tempered with, e.g., the scrum product owner role is reduced to a project manager role.
+Often this is done so by assigning the task of backlog ownership to a different entity at the management level. (“Scrum” without a product owner makes a magnificent Waterfall 2.0 process.)

 - Stakeholders are bypassing product management to get things done and get away with it in the eyes of the senior management, as they would show initiative.

-- The organization is not spending enough time on team communication and workshops to create a shared understanding on what is to be built.
+- The organization is not spending enough time on team communication and workshops to create a shared understanding of what is to be built.